fiesta/apidocs/message-middleware-api.rst

   {
     subject: "Hi again",
-    content: "This is another example message."
+    text: "This is another example message."
   }

-If either `subject` or `content` is not present the default is the corresponding value as originally posted to your application.
+If either `subject` or `text` is not present the default is the corresponding value as originally posted to your application.

 Errors